Stop Blaming the Handoff — Your Delivery Model Is Broken

 A room full of smart people spending expensive hours reconstructing context that should never have been lost in the first place.

-Yeah, in the worst environments, the folks will finally be collaborating at this point.
+In the worst environments, the team finally collaborates at this point.

 Why Financial Services Makes This Worse